lab42open-team/pubmed_trend_analysis/README.md

 ### Search

-The heart of the search is the ```grep``` function.
-We used ```grep -ni```, -i for case insensitive search and -n to return the whole line of the file if a match is found.
-This basic form of grep in the aformantioned keywords is able to find plurals
+The heart of the search is the ```match``` function after all abstracts and titles where transformed to lower letters.

 ### Plots